Heroes of Freeport

 Maneuvers and Actions

-A pirate ship can be as much of a character as the scoundrels crewing it.
 Whether fighting rival pirates in hand-to-hand combat on the deck of a sailing rig, attacking a merchantman with a hold full of riches to plunder, or sending an entire fleet of ships against an enemy armada, naval combat plays a significant role throughout the campaign.

 Battles at sea are handled in one of two ways: personal combat (fighting on board a ship) and ship combat (battle between two or more individual ships).
 The rules for the latter are detailed on this page.

 A typical naval battle is fought between two ships, although more can be involved.
 Chasing and closing scenes are organized into phases.
 Each phase in a ship-scale encounter represents 1 hour in the game world.
 Chasing and closing is the immediate predecessor to naval combat.
+Chasing and closing is detailed on the Maneuvers and Actions page.

 Initiative determines the order in which ships act during combat.
 When combat starts, each side makes a Navigation check.
 The side with the weather gauge has advantage on this roll.
 Vessels take their turns each round in order of their initiative, which remains consistent from round to round.